johnwaynepk/fsnd_capstone/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ## Database Setup
 With Postgres running, restore a database using the agency_backup.psql file provided.
-From the `starter` folder in terminal run:
+From the `04_capstone` folder in terminal run:
 ```bash
 createdb agency
 psql agency < agency_backup.psql